 On G2, the average industry score for “Quality of support” is 8.7.
 Chargebee scored just a little over this with 8.8. while Recurly only scored 8.0.

-The GetApp and Software Advice websites use the same user review database, so both sites rate Recurlys customer support at 4.7 and Chargebee at 4 out of 5 stars.
+GetApp and Software Advice websites both rate Recurlys customer support at 4.7 and Chargebee at 4 out of 5 stars.

 On TrustRadious, there is no extra score for “Customer support,” however, some reviews for both platforms mention sometimes non-responsive customer support and inefficient technical support documentation.